-NOTE: If you make a gift, you cannot change the amount of that gift later on an amended return.
+NOTE: If you make a a gift, you ca nnot change e the amount of f that gift t later on an a mended retu rn.

 Line 43 - Aid to Education Fund

 Gifts go to the Arizona Assistance for Education Fund.
 The Arizona Board of Education will distribute money in this fund to school districts.